-This Center for Biomedical, Environmental and Sustainability Applications will develop technologies for cancer therapy, disinfection and air cleaning, and sustainability.
+This Center for Biomedical, Environmental and Sustainability Applications will develop technologies for cancer therapy, water disinfection and air cleaning, and sustainability.
 Despite dramatic improvements in cancer chemotherapeutics, there is still an unmet need to understand the underlying causes of treatment failures.
 The knowledge acquired through the proposed activities will become invaluable for the development of novel cancer therapies and materials with applications in medicine.
 Center goals will also address global environmental challenges associated with water and air.
 Sustainability-related research will also be impacted by the Center.
 At the undergraduate level, the Center will impact the Undergraduate Certificate in Materials Science and Engineering program, as well as undergraduate research courses in the various engineering departments.

-Dr. O. Marcelo Suarez msuarez@ece.uprm.edu General Engineering Department Phone: 787-832-4040, ext.
-2350, 2398 http:// crest.uprm.edu/
+Dr. O. Marcelo Suarez msuarez@ece.uprm.edu Department of Engineering Sciences and Materials Phone: 787-832-4040, ext.
+2350, 2398 http://crest.uprm.edu/